Isha-Rana-Dahiya/Chat-Database-/README.md

 # Chat-Database-
-A chat with database using Generative AI.
+Chat with database using Generative AI.